-The Global Security Forum (GSF) brings the world’s top security experts, speakers, and leaders to Connecticut to address today’s most critical global security issues and the opportunities of tomorrow.
+The Global Security Forum (GSF) brings the world’s top leaders and experts to Hartford to address today’s most critical global security concerns and the opportunities of tomorrow.
+GSF is an opportunity to engage the nation on the issues that impact us all.

 General Lloyd J. Austin